samarkhatiwala/tmm/README.txt

 code and interface to models are written using the PETSc framework (http://www.mcs.anl.gov/petsc/) but you don't need this code to use the TMM.
 Simply skip to step (3) below.
-Otherwise keep reading and if you have any questions feel free to email: Samar Khatiwala <samark@earth.ox.ac.uk>
+Otherwise keep reading and if you have any questions feel free to email: Samar Khatiwala <samar.khatiwala@earth.ox.ac.uk>

 For a quick overview of the TMM and the PETSc driver also have a look at this excellent presentation by Iris Kriest: https://ftp.geomar.de/users/ikriest/TMM/MOPS-TMM-2016-June.pdf